What is Lyme disease?

 How is Lyme disease diagnosed?

-The diagnosis of Lyme disease is based primarily on the patient’s signs and symptoms of illness.
-Laboratory tests for Lyme disease antibody may be done on a patient’s blood to confirm the diagnosis, but if blood is collected too early in the course of illness, an infected person may not have developed a detectable antibody response.
+Lyme disease diagnosis is based primarily on the patient's signs and symptoms.
+Laboratory tests for Lyme disease antibodies may be done on a patient's blood to confirm presence of Lyme.
+However, blood that is collected too early during the illness may not develop a detectable antibody response.
 If laboratory confirmation is desired, re-testing may be necessary.

-When Lyme disease is detected early and treated with an appropriate antibiotic (e.g., doxycycline), it can be easily cured.
+Lyme disease can be easily treated when detected early with an appropriate antibiotic (e.g., doxycycline).

 How can Lyme disease be prevented?

-There is currently no vaccine available for Lyme disease prevention.
-Avoiding the bites from blacklegged ticks and, if bitten, promptly removing attached ticks are the only ways to prevent Lyme disease.
-Blacklegged ticks live in shady forest habitats and in forest leaf litter, but may also be found in grass along shady forest edges, or in any vegetation that is shaded by trees.
-When working or playing in these habitats, wear light-colored clothing and tuck pants into socks and shirts into pants; wear clothing, shoes, and socks that have been treated with permethrin repellents (do not use permethrin directly on exposed skin).
-Apply other repellents (containing active ingredients such as DEET, Picaridin, oil of lemon eucalyptus, Bio-UD, or IR3535) to exposed skin such as at the elbows of your arms.
+There is currently no vaccine available to prevent Lyme disease.
+Avoiding being bitten by blacklegged ticks and quickly removing any attached ticks are the only ways to prevent Lyme disease.
+Blacklegged ticks prefer shady forest habitats and forest leaf litter.
+They can sometimes be found in grass along shady forest edges or in any vegetation shaded by trees.
+When working or playing in these habitats, it is advised to wear light-colored clothing and tuck pants into socks and shirts into pants.
+Additionally, clothing, shoes, and socks can be treated with permethrin (do not put on skin).
+Please read labels carefully for the proper application of repellents or insecticides.
+Other repellents such as DEET, Picaridin, oil of lemon eucalyptus, Bio-UD, or IR3535 can be applied to exposed skin, such as at the elbows of your arms to prevent bites.
 If you are wearing shorts, apply repellents to the skin on your legs at and below the knees.
 Always follow the guidance provided on product labels.
 Shower with soap and hot water and check body surfaces carefully to remove ticks as soon as possible after spending time in tick habitats.

 How should a tick be removed?

-Remove attached ticks as soon as possible.
-Lyme disease transmission increases with the amount of time a tick has been attached (typically requires an attachment time of at least 30 hours).
+Remove the attached ticks as soon as possible.
+Lyme disease transmission increases the longer a tick has been attached (at least 30 hours).
 Use fine-tipped tweezers to grab the tick's head as close to the skin as possible and exert a steady pull until the tick lets go on its own.
-Do not jerk, twist, or squeeze the tick’s body when removing it as this can increase the risk of infection.
-Identifying what species of tick was attached provides knowledge about the diseases it might have carried.
-Therefore, it is important to save the tick for identification by placing it in a jar or plastic bag.
-You can then preserve the tick by adding alcohol or freezing the tick so it can be easily identified in the event any illness signs or symptoms develop in the days or weeks after tick attachment.
+Do not jerk, twist, or squeeze the tick's body when removing it, as this can increase the risk of infection.
+Identifying the tick species provides knowledge about the diseases it might have carried.
+It is advised to save the tick for identification by placing it in a jar or plastic bag and preserve the tick by adding alcohol or freezing it.
+This will preserve the tick so that it can be identified later.
+Illness signs or symptoms can develop in the days or weeks after tick attachment.

 How can I learn more about Lyme disease?

-• If you have concerns about Lyme disease, contact your local healthcare provider.
+- If you have concerns about Lyme disease, contact your healthcare provider.

 Opens pdf to download